cloudnative-pg/cloudnative-pg/docs/src/index.md

 In case you are not familiar with some basic terminology on Kubernetes and PostgreSQL, please consult the ["Before you start" section](before_you_start.md).

+!!!
+Note
+    Although the guide primarily addresses Kubernetes, all concepts can be extended to OpenShift as well.